McMasterRS/lm_agile-development/planner-agile.md

 - Normal

 # Acceptance Criteria
-- Given that I am an external customer, when I click the "Sign in" button, then I should be given the option login using my Google account.
+- Given that I am an internal customer, when I click the "Sign in" button, then I should be given the option login using my MacID and password.
-- Given that I am an external customer, when I enter my valid Google account and password credentials, then I should be logged into the application and taken to the main landing page.
+- Given that I am an internal customer, when I enter my valid MacID and password credentials, then I should be logged into the application and taken to the main landing page.
-- Given that I am an external customer that has already logged in, when I close my browser tab and open the web application in a new tab, then the web application should require me to sign in again.
+- Given that I am an internal customer that has already logged in, when I close my browser tab and open the web application in a new tab, then the web application should require me to sign in again.
 ```

 Make sure to tag the user story with the **User Story** label as well as a priority label.
 In this example, we used the **Must Have** label since this user story is a security requirement.
 You may also want to assign the user story to a developer at this point.